-- Changes in sleep patterns / experiences sleep disturbances
+- Changes in sleep patterns / experiencing sleep disturbances and night waking

-- Anxious behavior – nail biting, chewing on objects, hair twirling
+- Anxious behavior such as fidgeting, nail biting, chewing on objects, hair twirling

 - Stomach pains and upset tummy

-- Emotional behavior – tantrums, meltdowns, increased irritability and/or crying
+- A spike in emotional behavior such as tantrums, meltdowns, increased irritability and/or crying

 Here are tips to help you with helping your nervous kids successfully transition back to school.